topitbopit/HatLib/README.md

 ```lua
 <Accessory, Part> function HatModule:GetNextAccessory(keepInvalidAccessories: boolean)
 ```
 *Returns the next valid accessory instance (and it's handle) that's found.
-If an invalid accessory is found, and `keepInvalidAccessories` isn't true, it will be deleted*
+If an invalid accessory is found, and `keepInvalidAccessories` isn't true, it will automatically be deleted so the next GetNextAccessory call will work*
 ```lua
 <table {Accessory} > function HatModule:GetAllAccessories()
 ```